CrispyDrone/BWSort/README.md

 2. Allow sorting in place and add possibility to undo/redo.
 3. Add replay detail view with action history (i.e. build order) and some basic stats and graphs
 4. Add map rendering in the replay list view based on map data inside the replay instead of needing to use image files
-5. Improve renaming flexibility similar to sc2gears/scelight
-6. Try to improve the parsing algorithm which will mean more reliable sorting, renaming, filtering,...:
+5. Try to improve the parsing algorithm which will mean more reliable sorting, renaming, filtering,...:
    + This will fix team identification which is currently very buggy.
 Players are often reported to be on the same team even though they are opponents.
    + Match-up identification as a result is also buggy since players are not separated into the correct teams.
+   + It will fix observer identification since actions in many instances aren't parsed correctly
+   + It will fix the action list allowing much better insight into the build order of a replay
+   + ...
-7. Support for 1.16 replays
+6. Support for 1.16 replays
-8. Allow backups of multiple directories at the same time
+7. Allow backups of multiple directories at the same time
-9. General bug fixing
+8. General bug fixing

 In the very far future, there might be a complete rewrite from scratch with a much better designed codebase.
 To understand why this is necessary look at the [project history section](#project-history).